-Biomass heating is not a new phenomenon, of course all heating was ‘biomass’ before the industrial revolution, and with concerns over climate change coinciding with a new generation of highly efficient equipment biomass heating is making a comeback!
+Biomass heating is not a new phenomenon.
+All heating was ‘biomass’ before the industrial revolution, and with concerns over climate change coinciding with a new generation of highly efficient equipment, biomass heating is making a comeback!

 To compare costs of biomass we need to know the ‘energy density’ of fuels, so how many kWh different fuels produce.
-The table bellow compares all common fuels in the same units.
+The figures bellow compare all common fuels in the same units.

 · 1 kW electricity = 1 kWh